 - For participants on stable ART, taking anti-retroviral agent(s) other than those permitted

-- Treatment for an AIDS-associated opportunistic infection within 12 months of Screening or prophylaxis for an AIDS-associated opportunistic infection within 6 months of screening
+- Treatment for an acquired immunodeficiency syndrome (AIDS)-associated opportunistic infection within 12 months of Screening or prophylaxis for an AIDS-associated opportunistic infection within 6 months of screening

 - Diagnosis of any clinical AIDS-defining event within 12 months prior to Screening.